 As these products hit the market, a new array of cannabinoids are surging into use: delta-8 THC, delta-9 THC, delta-10 THC, THC-O, and more.
 But one promising new cannabinoid is slowly claiming the spotlight: Hexahydrocannabinol, better known as HHC.

 HHC isn’t exactly new, but it’s gaining popularity in the cannabinoid scene.
 HHC is the most stable form of THC, which means it’s resistant to oxidation, heat, and UV light.
-This cannabinoid has a powerful relaxation effect, and it’s quickly becoming a favorite for its medicinal and recreational benefits.

 What exactly do we know about HHC and how does it compare to the more well-known THC?
 Let’s take a deep dive into this unique cannabinoid, its legality, and what you can expect when buying HHC products.